-Which means that you should print the query letter in white paper and black ink.
+This means that you should print the query letter in white paper and black ink.
 The font should be size 12 and Times New Roman.

 Make sure that your spelling is as perfect as possible.
 Nothing gives off a bad impression, more than spelling errors.